Yixuan-Miao/Yixuan-Miao.github.io/_pages/about.md

 I find reading people fascinating and enjoy deep conversations, trying to understand the diverse ways people think.
 Consciousness, to me, is the most vibrant thing in the world.

 In my country, there's a phrase, [雅俗共赏](https://en.wiktionary.org/wiki/%E9%9B%85%E4%BF%97%E5%85%B1%E8%B3%9E), which means appreciating both the refined and the popular.
 So, besides all this, to be honest, I also have a liking for money and beauty (luckily, my girlfriend doesn't get mad when I happen to scroll past a pretty girl in TikTok 😄).
 There's an old saying, "Greedy for wealth, fond of beauty, yet upright all life long."
 I believe that I am desiring wealth but being content, admiring beauty but knowing limits.
 Living uprightly, despising evil, and having compassion for all beings.
-That's me in a nutshell, I'm Yixuan Miao.
+That's me in a nutshell.

 - My WeChat: 17748866479.